canonical/snapcraft/TESTING.md

 These tests are in the `tests/integration` directory, with the `snapcraft.yamls` and other source files for the tests snaps in `tests/integration/snaps`.

-At any time, an integration test may fail and given the use of temporary directories it can be hard to inspect want went on.
+At any time, an integration test may fail and given the use of temporary directories it can be hard to inspect what went on.
 When working on a specific test case you can set the environment variable `SNAPCRAFT_TEST_KEEP_DATA_PATH` to a directory path for the sepecic test.
 This mechanism will only work when working with individual tests and will fail to run with a batch of them.

 ### Slow tests